7VIVANN/vscode-issues/README.md

     This meant that each individual line to be an element in the string array of the body of suggestion

     > issue
-        Now i could have pasted each and every line of code into the array of body , but this is even more tiresome
+        >>Now i could have pasted each and every line of code into the array of body , but this is even more tiresome

-        So i wrote a filestream.cpp to process an input.txt and remove the tabs and lines with "tab" and "line"
+        >>So i wrote a filestream.cpp to process an input.txt and remove the tabs and lines with "tab" and "line"

-        ####sphagetti warning
+        !!! sphagetti warning !!!

-        input.txt - store the sample to be entered into the body of the suggestion output.txt - has the text in a single line with \t,\n replaced by tab,line
+        >>input.txt - store the sample to be entered into the body of the suggestion output.txt - has the text in a single line with \t,\n replaced by tab,line

-        Now in output.txt ctrl+f "tab" ctrl+h "\t" and ctrl+f "line" ctrl+h "\n"
+        >>Now in output.txt ctrl+f "tab" ctrl+h "\t" and ctrl+f "line" ctrl+h "\n"

-        This was necessary since when reading input the nextline charcter is read as \n thus the output would also contain the same text . to overcome i replaced next line with \n and then reformatting it by hand by using replacing line with \n
+        >>This was necessary since when reading input the nextline charcter is read as \n thus the output would also contain the same text . to overcome i replaced next line with \n and then reformatting it by hand by using replacing line with \n